-Riki is a 20-something multiply disabled queer person who hates writing about themselves almost as much as they love getting extremely involved in things.
+Riki is a 20-something multiply disabled queer person who dislikes writing about themselves almost as much as they love being extremely involved in things.

 Riki is a strong advocate for disability rights, especially for autistic rights and for autistics to be the ones discussing their lives.

 Riki loves discussing and looking at adaptivenes along with disability, including adaptive sports, technology, and fashion.
-As a result of this interest Riki is a brand ambassador for the adaptive fashion company, IZ adaptive
+As a result of this interest Riki was a brand ambassador for the adaptive fashion company, IZ adaptive until it went on indefinite hiatus in early 2017.

 Riki has always been a creative person, and enjoys writing and occasionally performs spoken word.
 They also enjoy art of a variety of mediums, and are slowly starting to create jewelry, paper craft, and various arts and crafts for fun and with the hopes of eventually having a small business, which you can check out on Facebook.

-Riki often jokes about “working 24/7 for my communities, in advocacy, policy, community building, mentorship, more things than I can remember or keep track of right now, a combination of too much but not enough.”
+Riki often jokes about “working 24/7 for my communities, in advocacy, policy, community building, mentor-ship, more things than I can remember or keep track of right now, a combination of too much but not enough.”
 As is often the case, especially for marginalized people, this is all unpaid work, and Riki lives in Poverty.
 The last thing Riki would want is for people to feel like their support is obligatory.
 It’s not and never will be.
-However, in order to continue to support and fight for the community, they are reaching out to the community for support.
+However, in order to continue to support and fight for the community, they are reaching out to the community for support. (this section will be updated)